-Renowned arbitration associations, retired judges, and nationally respected attorneys utilize Case Anywhere to manage the ADR process.
+Renowned arbitration associations, retired judges, and nationally respected attorneys utilize Case Anywhere's alternative dispute resolution software to manage the ADR process.
 We set up individual arbitration matters on our proprietary online platform, connecting neutrals, claimant and respondent attorneys, parties, and support staff.
 Through our site, clients file and serve documents, access uploaded records and transcripts, post upcoming events, and correspond over a message board.

 New hubs can be set up using a recommended architecture or customized by feature set, folder structure, and user permissions.
 Flexibility further exists in the user group selected as the arbitration software can be a counsel only tool or a shared platform for the neutral, lawyers, and others involved.
-Mediations – particularly those involving several parties or numerous document submissions – are also excellent candidates for this online hub.
+This online hub can also be tailored for mediations.
+Matters involving several parties or numerous document submissions are excellent candidates for our mediation software.

 E-Service and E-Filing

-Facilitating the efficient service of documents is a critical component of the arbitration hub software.
+Facilitating the efficient service of documents is a critical component of our arbitration software.
 Through this functionality, authorized users can avoid the expense and inconvenience of paper-based service by electronically transmitting filings, discovery, and other case documents through a secure, encrypted Internet connection.

 The process is straightforward.
 Users select the electronic documents to be served, assign access rights to the records, and submit the files to Case Anywhere.
 The documents, which can be converted to PDF during the upload process, are then available for viewing or download by authorized users.
 An email notification, including document links, is sent to the selected recipients notifying them of the new transaction.